+6.1.1 During the epidemic normalcy, control measures for seafarers on domestic ships should follow the corresponding requirements under chapters II, III, IV and V regarding the Material Dispensing and Using materials, Monitoring of Suspected Symptoms, food safety,

+Cleaning and disinfection, Personal protection of crew members, Emergency response when suspected COVID-19 case(s) identified and Reporting suspected case(s).
+For things not specified, ships may practice as follows:

-- 6.1.1 During the epidemic normalcy, control measures for seafarers on domestic ships may take the following recommendations regarding the corresponding requirements under chapters II, III, IV and V. - 6.1.1.1 It is recommended to ventilate sleeping rooms and living quarters at least once per day for 20 to 30 minutes each time. - 6.1.1.2 When berthing at the port, seafarers may not be required to wear masks and gloves all the time when working on deck away from their living quarters. - 6.1.1.3 It is recommended to make reasonable arrangements to control the number of people onboard the ship, including family members and their frequency of visits.
+6.1.1.1 It is recommended to ventilate sleeping rooms and living quarters at least once per day for 20 to 30 minutes each time.

+6.1.1.2 When berthing at the port, seafarers may not be required to wear masks and gloves when working on deck away from their living quarters.

+6.1.1.3 It is recommended to make reasonable arrangements to control the number of people onboard the ship, including family members and their frequency of visits.
 All ship visits should be limited within a certain area.

-Visitors' movements should be recorded at least with information about their visiting time, transport vehicle taken and their movement tracking prior to the embarkation. - 6.1.1.4 Seafarers tested normal temperature may go shore under the condition that they have met the local prevention and control requirements, but still, need to avoid lingering on the crowded space.
-The ship should record crew's shore visits, at least including information on the time, venue, transport vehicle taken and their movement tracking. - 6.1.2 If seafarers on domestic ships had direct contact with persons on international ships on ship-to-ship operations, and the international ships docked in ports with the severe epidemic situation during the past 14 days or had confirmed/suspected/close contact
+6.1.1.4 Seafarers tested normal temperature may go shore under the condition that they have met the local prevention and control requirements, but still, need to avoid lingering on the crowded space.
+The ship should record crew's shore visits.

-COVID-19 cases or persons were running fever/with respiratory symptoms, then the domestic ships should follow the requirements and control measures laid down in chapters II, III, IV and V.
+6.1.2 If seafarers on domestic ships had direct contact with persons on international ships on ship-to-ship operations, and the international ships docked in ports with the severe epidemic situation during the past 14 days or had confirmed/suspected/close contact COVID-19 cases or persons were running fever/with respiratory symptoms, then the domestic ships should follow the requirements and control measures laid down in chapters II, III, IV and V.